 3D printing is a precise form of additive manufacturing (AM), which allows you to create a product from almost any material at mass scale, generating large quantities while individually tailoring each product to consumers.

 Advancements in 3D printing will be a key area of focus during my Abundance 360 Mastermind in January.
-In today’s blog, I will discuss how 3D printing will change the way our clothes (and most consumer goods) are made.
+In today’s blog, I will discuss how 3D printing technology will change the way our clothes (and most consumer goods) are made.

 Let’s dive in…